Editing Elements Props

 The ↓ and ↑ keys let you minimize and maximize the numeric value in the input field by one.
 If you hold down the Shift key, the value changes by 10, Cmd(Ctrl) — by 100, Alt — by 0.1.

-In the input field, you can use the following mathematical operations: +, -, *, /.
+You can use the following mathematical operations in the input field: +, -, *, /.
 For example, enter the 720px/2 value, click on Enter and get the 360px value.

 All units of measurement available in CSS can be used.